 In Turkey, there are 34 national, 81 regional, 784 local radio stations totaling 899 (RATEM 2019).
 The number of radio and television stations inspected by the Radio and Television Supreme Council (RTÜK) is 1,780.

-The Turkish Radio and Television (TRT), which is responsible for “public broadcast," held the radio monopoly until 1992.
-TRT owns five national, five regional, three international and three local radio stations.
-First radio broadcast was conducted in 1927.
-TRT is mostly criticized for broadcasting pro-government news.
+The Turkish Radio and Television (TRT), which is responsible for “public broadcasting”. held the radio monopoly from 1964 to 1992.
+The first radio broadcast was made in 1927.

-Audience and Advertisement Shares
+Audience and advertising shares

 Shutdown of radio stations

 The decrees [668 (27.07.2016), 675 (29.10.2016), 677 (22.11.2016), 675 (29.10.2016) ve 670 (17.08.2016), 689 ( 29.04.2017),693 (25.08.2017) and 695 (24.12.2017) and 701(08.07.2018)] declared during the state of emergency brought the shutdowns of 6 news agencies, 41 radios, 38 TVs, 70 newspapers, 20 magazines, and 29 printing houses and distribution channels (in total 204 news agencies).
 This includes the decisions to shut down by RTÜK (19 TV channels and 17 radio stations).